alexkravets/heroku-mongo-backup/README.md

-# heroku-mongo-backup — backup mongodb and push it to S3 on HEROKU
+# heroku-mongo-backup — backup mongodb and push it to S3 on Heroku

 > Why not to use regular mongodump command?